rabbitmq/rabbitmq-website/site/persistence-conf.md

-his guide covers a few configurable values that affect throughput, latency and I/O characteristics of a node.
+This guide covers a few configurable values that affect throughput, latency and I/O characteristics of a node.
 Consider reading the entire guide and get accustomed to [benchmarking with PerfTest](https://rabbitmq.github.io/rabbitmq-perf-test/stable/htmlsingle/) before drawing any conclusions.